 The room was square, only about 7×12 feet.
 Left and right to the entry, black and white photographs hung tightly on the wall thanks to some magnet, along with ten black headphones ready to be used.
 Some visitors were closely looking at the pictures and accompanying texts before them, while the others were using the headphones to listen to some audio files.
-Several wooden chairs were placed side to side, making a rectangle in the centre of the room.
+Several wooden chairs were placed side to side, making a rectangle in the center of the room.
 A long table was set opposite of the chairs, next to the cashier, coffee machines, and the menu list.

 Described was the first night of Mata Suara Warga exhibition in Awor Gallery and Coffee on 20 December 2019.
 The arrangement lasted two weeks, showcasing photo essays and sound compositions surrounding the theme of Citizenship.
-The pieces were produced by students of Ethnophotography course and Culture and Human Senses course organized by the Department of Cultural Anthropology Universitas Gadjah Mada.
+The pieces were produced by students of the Ethnophotography course and Culture and Human Senses course organized by the Department of Cultural Anthropology Universitas Gadjah Mada.

 Unfortunately, when we visited, the layout of the room has returned to its original state as a café.
 The current layout made it difficult for the visitors to roam and look around; one of us even tripped on a customer’s laptop charger.
 The exhibition layout was only restored on the fourth day of the exhibition to accommodate discussion attended by Prof. Dr. Paschalis Maria Laksono, an Honorary Professor at the Department of Cultural Anthropology Universitas Gadjah Mada.

 In the discussion, Laksono remarked that he didn’t see any citizenship being showcased.
 “Instead of showing citizenship, the exhibition is showing the absence of it,” he said.
-He reckoned that, in building a narrative, an exhibition needed two functions: identification and predication.
+He reckoned that, in building a narrative, an exhibition needed two functions: identification and prediction.
 Ironically, after identifying the correlations between subjects in one piece and amongst the pieces, he found the predicate to be “absent”; citizenship, in the exhibition, was absent.

 Hence, Laksono sensed that the citizenship narrative was absent.
 He also claimed that there was still room to combine visuals and sonic in the form of sound compositions.
 “Speaking in terms of filmography, the exhibition is a piece of footage.
 It’s yet to be the whole film,” he added.
 That, he noted, was due to the separation of photographs and compositions.
 “There’s a thesis that has to be proclaimed before executing the exhibition.
 It is not only a matter of showcasing recordings in the exhibition venues,” he resounded.